 Per active user pricing is a direct variant of active user pricing.

 How it works

-Per active user was created as an improvement on per-user pricing to allow companies to use a software without having to pay for users that would not actually use the software.
+Per active user was created as an improvement on per-user pricing to allow companies to use software without having to pay for users that would not actually use the software.

 This improves a sales proposition for software companies as well, making the case that if no one wants to use the software then the potential customer won’t have to pay a cent.

 As mentioned, it is a much easier sales conversation and companies will not have to pay for users that aren’t actual users.
-It also remedies the negatives associated with adoption for the original per-user pricing model.
+It also remedies the negatives associated with adoption of the original per-user pricing model.